We are off to a great start at Big Park Community School.

 - Lack of state funding, declining enrollment in Sedona at heart of challenge facing school district

-- New school year off and running at Big Park School
+- Blended learning options at Big Park Community School